Skip past navigation to main part of page

 Forms for HILDA Release 7 now available

-Release 7 of the HILDA data (waves 1 to 7) will be released on 2 February 2009, with forms available now for pre-ordering the dataset.
+HILDA Release 7 (waves 1 to 7) will be released on 2 February 2009, with forms available now for pre-ordering the dataset.